amygoodchild/gen-art-resources/README.md

 # gen-art-resources
-Collating useful information from gen art slack, especially since stuff disappears from there pretty quickly due to the storage limits.
+Collating useful resources about generative art, including saving stuff from the message history drop off in the gen art club slack

-Just let me know if i failed to credit you for something you said, or if you want your name removed or something changed or whatever.
+Just let me know if I failed to credit you for something you said, or if you want your name removed or something changed or whatever.

 Hope you find this useful.